vitality82/codingbat/README.md

 codingbat
 =========
-Java practice problems from http://codingbat.com/java
+Solutions to practice problems from http://codingbat.com/java